mattermost/docs/source/guides/deployment.rst

   * See the :doc:`configuration settings </configure/configuration-settings>` documentation to learn more about customizing your production deployment.

   * Encountering issues with your deployment?
-See the :ref:`Deployment Troubleshooting <install/troubleshooting:deployment troubleshooting>` or :doc:`high scale troubleshooting </deploy/high-scale-troubleshoot>` documentation for details.
+See the :ref:`Deployment Troubleshooting <install/troubleshooting:deployment troubleshooting>` documentation for details.

 * :doc:`Migrate from MySQL to PostgreSQL </deploy/postgres-migration>` - Learn how to migrate from MySQL to PostgreSQL.
 * :doc:`Prepare your Mattermost database </install/prepare-mattermost-database>` - Learn how to prepare and configure a database for Mattermost.